Cappadocian Greeks: Language

 The Cappadocian Greeks traditionally spoke a dialect of the Greek language known as Cappadocian Greek.
 Cappadocian Greek diverged from the other Byzantine Greek dialects early, beginning with the Turkish conquests of central Asia Minor in the 11th and 12th centuries, and so developed several radical features, such as the loss of the gender for nouns.
 However, having been isolated from the crusader conquests (Fourth Crusade) and the later Venetian influence of the Greek coast, it retained the Ancient Greek terms for many words that were replaced with Romance language ones in Demotic Greek.
 After centuries of Ottoman rule the Turkish language began to emerge as the dominant language of Cappadocia.
-Many Greeks began to speak Turkish as a second language and became bilingual, this was the case with the “Kouvoukliotes” who were always Greek speakers and spoke Turkish with a strong Greek accent, and there were Cappadocian Greeks who only spoke the Turkish language and had given up the use of Greek centuries earlier, known as the Karamanlides.
+Many Greeks began to speak Turkish as a second language and became bilingual; this was the case with the Kouvoukliotes, who were always Greek speakers and spoke Turkish with a strong Greek accent.
 At the beginning of the 20th century, the Cappadocian Greek language still had a strong presence at Gülşehir (formerly Arabison/Arapsu) north-west of Nevşehir, and in the large region southward as far down as Niğde and Bor.
 Greek was also still spoken at Silli north-west of Konya, in Pharasa (today Çamlıca village in Yahyalı district) and other villages in isolated communities in the interior of central Turkey prior to the Genocide of 1915 and subsequent population transfers.
 Many Cappadocian Greeks completely abandoned Greek when they learned Turkish, although in the western regions of Cappadocia many Greeks still retained their native language.
 John Robert Sitlington Sterrett travelled through Cappadocia in 1884 and noted: "Melegobi is a large and flourishing village, inhabited almost exclusively by Greek-speaking Greeks.
 The Greeks are numerous all through the western part of Cappadocia, and generally cling to their language with great tenacity, a fact worthy of notice, inasmuch as the Greeks in other parts of Asia Minor speak only Turkish.
 Instances of Greek-speaking towns are Niğde, Gelvere, Melegobi (Μελοκοπια), and Ortaköy in Soğanlı Deresi."
-During the 19th-century British scholar John Pinkerton was informed by the Turkish-speaking Greeks that past Turkish rulers of Anatolia had caused them to lose the knowledge of the Greek language, Pinkerton reported that:
+During the 19th-century, British scholar John Pinkerton was informed by the Turkish-speaking Greeks that past Turkish rulers of Anatolia had caused them to lose the knowledge of the Greek language, Pinkerton reported that: